What do we mean by trauma-informed services and why is such an approach important?

 - The Office for Victims of Crime (OVC) Archive has a resource on its website called: First Response to Victims of Crime Elderly Victims.
 When elderly people are victimized, they usually suffer greater physical, mental, and financial injuries than other age groups.
 As a first responder, you can do much to restore confidence in and maintain the dignity of the elderly victims you work with using a trauma-informed approach.

 - The Centers for Disease Control (CDC) has developed a list of Elder Abuse: Risk and Protective Factors.
-This resource can provide useful information when seeking to use a trauma-informed approach with this population.
+Visit disclaimer page This resource can provide useful information when seeking to use a trauma-informed approach with this population.

 - Social Support and Health Related Quality of Life Among Older Adults was developed by the CDC.
 Social support can be critical for those older adults who rely on family, friends, or organizations to assist them with daily activities, provide companionship, and care for their wellbeing.
 The 1965 Older Americans Act recognized the need for social support by requiring that agencies on aging provide in-home services and group meals to foster social interaction.